 Assessments of Access and Barriers to Learning and Social Connectedness

 Hansen, R. J., Talmage, C. A., Thaxton, S. P., & Knopf, R. C. (under review).
 Enhancing Older Adult Access to Lifelong Learning Institutes Through Technology-Based Instruction: A Research Commentary.
 Gerontology & Geriatrics Education.

-The number of lifelong learning programs serving older adults in the U.S. has increased dramatically in the last few decades.
-To date, these institutes have functioned primarily in traditional, in-person classroom and seminar formats; however, technology-enhanced methods may help provide greater access to high-quality lifelong learning experiences.
+The number of lifelong learning institutes serving older adults in the U.S. has increased in the last few decades.
+To date, these institutes have functioned primarily in traditional, in-person classroom, and seminar formats; however, technology-enhanced methods may help provide greater access to high-quality lifelong learning experiences.
 This research note reports the results of a cross-institutional survey of Osher Lifelong Learning Network participants.
-Participants’ high levels of computer utilization and experience with modern distance education capabilities opens the possibility that Technology-Based Instruction (TBI) has promise for supplementing in-person learning in adult education programs.
-Specifically, a combination of traditional and TBI may be effective in expanding access to these programs for older adults who have mobility or other health limitations, as well as those who live far from the location of any such a program.
-Example approaches are suggested for developing hybrid in-person and online lifelong learning environments, which may offer enriching intellectual engagement and meaningful socialization.
+The survey participants’ high levels of computer utilization and experience with modern distance education capabilities opens the possibility that Technology-Based Instruction (TBI) can augment or supplement in-person lifelong learning experiences.
+Specifically, TBI may be effective in expanding access for older adults who have mobility or other health limitations, as well as those who live far from the location of any such program.
+Example approaches are suggested for developing blended, hybrid in-person, and online lifelong learning environments, which may offer enriching intellectual engagement and meaningful socialization.

 Talmage, C. A., Knopf, R. C., Wu, T., Winkel, D., Mirchandani, P., & Candan, K. S. (under review).
 Decreasing Loneliness and Social Disconnectedness among Community-Dwelling Older Adults: The Potential of Information and Communication Technologies and Ride-Hailing Services.
 Activities, Adaptation, and Aging.

 Literature Reviews and Policy Papers on Lifelong Learning